MY MISSION IS TO DREAM OF, AND CREATE A CONTEXT OF JUSTICE AND TOLERANCE, AND INSPIRE EVERYONE WITH A SPIRIT OF SPIRITUALITY AND EXCELLENCE.

-Howard Teich has a wide-ranging background in business, civic, and social interests, and has participated actively in both the New York and National arena.
+Howard Teich has a wide-ranging background in business, civic, cultural and social interests, and has participated actively in both the New York and National arena.

 Mr. Teich is president of The Howard Teich Network, as well as a practicing attorney in New York City (1981-date).
 Previously, he served as Associate Publisher of Firehouse Magazine (1975-1980), Law Secretary to New York State Supreme Court Justice Martin Evans (1973-1975), and Legislative Counsel to State Senator Emanuel Gold (1971-1972).

-Among his current activities, Mr. Teich is a Board member of the George Gustave Heye Center of the Smithsonian’s National Museum of the American Indian, chairs the National Advisory Board of the Association on American Indian Affairs, having previously been a member of its Board of Directors.
-He co-chairs the NYC Jewish History and Heritage Map Project,, as well as being the founding chair of the Brooklyn Jewish Historical Initiative.
+Among his current activities, Mr. Teich is a Board member of the George Gustave Heye Center of the Smithsonian’s National Museum of the American Indian, chairs the National Advisory Board of the Association on American Indian Affairs, having previously been a member of its Board of Directors, and is a member of the Advisory Board of the Soldiers’, Sailors’, Coast Guard and Airmen’s Club of NYC.

-He was an appointed member of the National Advisory Council (NAC) of the U.S. Small Business Administration, and was the appointed representative of New York City Controller Bill Thompson to the Board of Trustees of the Wildlife Conservation Society, Past Founding Chairman of the National Task Force on Life Safety and the Handicapped, former member of the Board of Directors of the Boys Choir of Harlem, former Board member of Project Interchange, and former Board member of the Manhattan Playhouse.
+He was past Chairman of Arts Horizons Leroy Neiman Center in Harlem, past Founding Chairman of the National Task Force on Life Safety and the Handicapped, former member of the Board of Directors of the Boys Choir of Harlem, former Board member of Project Interchange, and former Board member of the Manhattan Playhouse.
 He co-chaired the Crosswalks Cable TV’s NYC Public School Board Elections Forum ’93, and served as Alt.
 Delegate to the National Fire Protection Association’s Safety to Life Committee.
 He has been a member of the American Bar Association, the NYS Bar Association, and the Association of the Bar of the City of New York, having served as an appointed member of its Committee on International Arms Control and Security Affairs.

 Mr. Teich is an activist, and has taken a pragmatic view of the importance of involvement in the civic and political process to better our American society.
-He led Citizens Committee efforts in Presidential and Gubernatorial campaigns.
-He has served as a Trustee of the New York State Democratic Committee, and as a member of the Democratic National Committee’s National Business Council.
+He led Citizens Committee efforts in Presidential and Gubernatorial campaigns, served as a Trustee of the New York State Democratic Committee, and as a member of the Democratic National Committee’s National Business Council.
 He has taken a lead role in intergroup relations in New York, building and maintaining bridges between the Black and Jewish communities, and initiating the 3-I Council on Human Rights, which he co-chairs, bringing together the Jewish, Irish, and Italian communities.

 He has supported a variety of women’s, environmental, and voter participation causes, including his efforts initiating legislation to create Democracy Day in America, which he had introduced in the House of Representatives by 100 co-sponsors in 1991, and in the US Senate in 1997.
 He has appeared on radio and cable TV shows, serving as co-host of a weekly civic issues show in NYC for two years.